-● V ir ● T a The ESCC SEN digital matrix also supports this process.
-We work with parents/carers and the pupil when appropriate as part of the assessment and in order to agree the desired outcomes.
-This is also the case for a pupil with behavioural difficulties who may have SEN (6.21) and in pupil with English as an additional language (6.24).
-Pupils may have one or more broad areas of special educational need: c Communication and interaction - including speech and language difficulties and autism Cognition and learning - including developmental delay and specific learning difficulties uch as dyslexia, dyscalculia and dyspraxia.
-Social, emotional and mental health difficulties - including difficulties with behaviour, ttention deficit hyperactive disorder, an attachment disorder or anxiety. с Sensory and/or physical needs - including visual and hearing impairment, dyspraxia, erebral palsy and other physical disabilities or medical conditions which affect a pupil's earning.
-Ve will ensure that all teachers and support staff who work with the pupil are aware of the upport to be provided and the teaching approaches to be used.
+- This is also the case for a pupil with behavioural difficulties who may have SEN (6.21) and a pupil with English as an additional language (6.24). - Pupils may have one or more broad areas of special educational need:

+Communication and interaction - including speech and language difficulties and autism

+Cognition and learning - including developmental delay and specific learning difficulties such as dyslexia, dyscalculia and dyspraxia.

+Social, emotional and mental health difficulties - including difficulties with behaviour, attention deficit hyperactive disorder, an attachment disorder or anxiety.

+Sensory and/or physical needs - including visual and hearing impairment, dyspraxia, cerebral palsy and other physical disabilities or medical conditions which affect a pupil's learning.

+We will ensure that all teachers and support staff who work with the pupil are aware of the support to be provided and the teaching approaches to be used.

 6 How does the school teach and support pupils with SEND?
-(SEND CoP 6.79 bullet 7) o p eaching of students on the SEND register is a whole-school responsibility.
-The majority if students will learn and progress with the general teaching and learning arrangements provided by the school.
+(SEND CoP 6.79 bullet 7)

+Teaching of students on the SEND register is a whole-school responsibility.
+The majority of students will learn and progress with the general teaching and learning arrangements provided by the school.
 In planning and teaching the National Curriculum, teachers will adopt the principles of inclusion.

+They will:

+- set suitable learning challenges - respond to students' diverse learning needs - overcome potential barriers to learning and assessment. - Some students, however, will need an enhanced level of provision.
+A range of additional support 6 is available to meet the additional needs of students at PCS.

+These include:

+- In-class support

-They will: set suitable learning challenges respond to students' diverse learning needs overcome potential barriers to learning and assessment.
-Some students, however, will need an enhanced level of provision.
-A range of additional upport 6 is available to meet the additional needs of students at PCS. ● Ir These include: n-class support earning in small teaching groups. a s c S b h At Key Stage 3, English, Maths and Humanities are taught in a small teaching group of approximately 15 students with one teacher or a small team of teachers, teaching all three ubjects.
-Students are taught in this group for between 40 - 50% of the week.
-This educes the number of teachers that students work with.
-This class also has additional upport 100% of the time with, wherever possible, the same Learning Assistant.
+- learning in small teaching groups.

+- ◆ At Key Stage 3, English, Maths and Humanities are taught in a small teaching group of approximately 15 students with one teacher or a small team of teachers, teaching all three subjects.
+Students are taught in this group for between 40 50% of the week.
+This reduces the number of teachers that students work with.
+This class also has additional support 100% of the time with, wherever possible, the same Learning Assistant.
 At Key Stage 4 students are taught in small groups in English and Maths The small group curriculum is differentiated to enable access for students who join PCS in year 7 working at below average levels in core subjects.
-A student with slightly higher academic levels but igh levels of emotional need may, on occasion, also be offered a place in the small group.
-These pupils benefit from: individual or small group teaching in literacy, language and communication e.g. social skills
+A student with slightly higher academic levels but high levels of emotional need may, on occasion, also be offered a place in the small group.

+These pupils benefit from:

+- individual or small group teaching in literacy, language and communication e.g. social skills • individual or small group teaching in numeracy. - individual or small group teaching of social and emotional skills